0xchg/Minishell/README.md

 E adicionei o file "NORMINETTE CHECK" para distinguir o que já está fixe.

 Luanda, aos 06 de Março de 2025

+Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon)